widelands/wl_addons_server/README.md

 The server protocol is documented in `Server.java`.

-Whenever an error that requires a maintainer’s attention occurs on the add-ons server, a notification will automatically be posted to https://github.com/widelands/wl_addons_server/issues/31.
-See there for instructions how to handle.

 Widelands version 1.0 and older does not connect to the server.
 It instead downloads and parses the `list*` files in this repository and then downloads each file belonging to an add-on separately.
 Every change to an add-on must therefore be reflected in the `list*` files so that the full add-on selection is available also to Widelands 1.0 users.
+For this reason, the server automatically syncs its repo checkout with the GitHub repo every night.
+Normally, all required steps are done fully automatically.
+Occasionally, a merge conflict may arise which may prove too difficult for the server to handle on its own
+Whenever an error that requires a maintainer’s attention occurs on the add-ons server, a notification will automatically be posted to https://github.com/widelands/wl_addons_server/issues/31.
+See there for instructions how to handle.

 ### Adding / updating an add-on

-This section explains how to add an add-on *manually* to this repository.
-It is recommended to use the in-game add-ons manager instead, which will take care of everything automatically.
+__This section explains how to add an add-on *manually* to this repository.
+It is strongly recommended to use the in-game add-ons manager instead, which will take care of everything automatically.__

 #### Add-On